giblet17/Special_K/README.md

 # Special_K
-Private repo for team Brit Data to work on Kaggle solutions
+Public repo for team Data to work on Special K solutions